Daan Roosegaarde lights up a piece of Dutch industrial heritage

 ’Gates Of Light’ by Daan Roosegaarde

 When going through archive materials related to the Afsluitdijk, Roosegaarde came across a plan by the late Dutch astronaut Wubbo Ockels to harvest energy by flying kites at the dike.
-Together with the Delft University of Technology, Roosegaarde has realised this notion in the form of ‘Windvogel’, which has the potential to create up to 100 kW and supply up to 200 households with green energy.
+Together with the spin off of the Delft University of Technology, Roosegaarde has realised this notion in the form of ‘Windvogel’, which has the potential to create up to 100 kW and supply up to 200 households with green energy.
 While flying, the kites generate and transmit energy through a specially designed fibre cable connecting to the stations on the ground, while simultaneously creating beautiful dancing lines in the sky.

 ‘Glowing Nature’ further illustrates the relationship between humans, nature and technology.
 Housed in one of the historical bunkers at the Friesland end of the dike is an interactive experience with live bioluminescent algae.
 The pitch-dark room lights up as the algae below the floor glow under the pressure of footsteps.
 ‘We have one of the oldest microorganisms in the world which gives us light; there [is] hidden energy everywhere for us to discover and harvest,’ explains Roosegaarde. ’We can make an energy-neutral landscape which is beautiful at the same time.
 Design should be more curious towards that future.’